- 1:30 Supreme Novices Hurdle

 Our RSA Chase tips lead the way in what is always a fascinating race to look back on as so many future Gold Cup horses feature in this gruelling contest.
 Might Bite won it twelve months ago and he’s the favourite for the big race this year and the likes of Bobs Worth and Denman also won the RSA.

 It’s a race where the home side has won for the last two years but they could be up against it this time round, especially after the tragic loss of Antony Honeyball’s leading fancy Fountains Windfall in a recent schooling accident.

-Trainer Paul Nicholls has Black Corton in the line up, at the start of the season he was running at Worcester in Class 4 novice chases but seven victories later he has gone up over a stone in the handicap.
+Trainer Paul Nicholls has Black Corton in the line up, at the start of the season he was running at Worcester in Class 4 novice chases but eight victories later he has gone up over a stone in the handicap.
 He now has a decent chance of winning the top prize at the Cheltenham Festival and has been a terrific story for jockey Bryony Frost who has partnered the horse every time since back in July.

 The 7yo has plenty going for him, he loves decent ground, he has won twice at Cheltenham and has never fallen in 10 chases to date.
 He looks sure to run his usual game race and although he does look a few pounds short of what’s required to win an RSA he will take advantage of any mishaps from those at the front of the market.

 Black Corton won a Grade 1 contest at Kempton last time out and just behind him that day was Elegant Escape trained by Colin Tizzard.
 Prior to that the 6yo had finished in front of the Nicholls horse at Newbury and that form gives him a chance here.

 Elegant Escape actually finished just behind Samcro in his point-to-point back in April 2016 so it shouldn’t surprise anyone he is making into a very useful chaser.